RogueOrganization/RogueDownloads/README.md

 # RogueMods
-RogueMods is an **free and open-source** mod distribution and general download portal.
-RogueMods was founded to distribute modifications and tools for video games.
+RogueMods is an **free and open-source** general purpose download portal with additional and optional community functionality such as profiles, forums and messaging.
+RogueMods was created to distribute modifications and tools for video games.

 # Project Status
 As of Friday, March 25th, 2022, the project is not considered ready for general consumption.